-In the long run, I would not even name this a responsibility.
+In the long run, I would not even name The Ultimate Responsibility Bearer as a responsibility.
 It is more of a nature of the profession.

 If you think of your project like your own business.

-If you think of yourself as a president of this business.
+If you think of yourself as the president of this business.

 And if you are acting like you are spending your own money.

 You will be just fine.

 2. The Primary Role of Project Manager is Integrator